walac/walac.github.io/_posts/2017-03-11-golang-patch.md

 }
 ```

-The `exec.Cmd` structure accepts a system specific
+The `exec.Cmd` structure accepts a system-specific
 [`SysProcAttr`](https://golang.org/pkg/syscall/#SysProcAttr)
 structure pointer, which has a
 [`Credential`](https://golang.org/pkg/syscall/#Credential) field used to